Maesteg Town Hall: History

 The new civic leaders decided to increase the height of the building to four floors in order to accommodate an enlarged covered market and also to provide increased massing to the building which was at the lower end of the Market Square: following completion of the remodelling work, which was carried out in the neoclassical style by S. J. Harper, the building was officially re-opened on 25 November 1914.
 The new design involved a symmetrical main frontage with five bays facing onto the Market Square; the central bay featured a wide entrance to the new covered market and was flanked by a series of round headed windows.
 On the upper floors there were a series of sash windows flanked by red brick pilasters supporting a pediment containing the words "Neuadd y Dref" (English: town hall).
 There was a clock tower with a belfry and a dome at roof level.

 Queen Mary attended a social services function at the town hall in April 1938, the actor, Richard Burton, performed as a child at a local eisteddfod in the building in 1939 and the contralto singer, Kathleen Ferrier, made an appearance on 13 May 1944.
 Another visitor was the actor and politician, Arnold Schwarzenegger, who performed at a bodybuilding contest there in 1967.

-The building continued to serve as the headquarters of the council for much of the 20th century but ceased to be the local seat of government when the enlarged Ogwr Borough Council was formed at Bridgend in 1974.
-In 2016 the council announced plans to refurbish the building and, based on a design by Purcell Architecture, to convert it into a community hub at a cost of £6 million.
+In 2016, Bridgend County Borough Council announced plans to refurbish the building and, based on a design by Purcell Architecture, to convert it into a community hub at a cost of £6 million.
 Once the last of the market traders had left the market hall in April 2018, an extensive programme of refurbishment works, which included the construction of a new glass atrium and an extension to accommodate a new café, commenced in March 2020.
 Works of art in the town hall include seven paintings by the local artist, Christopher Williams.